3axap4eHko/OWA-Notifier/README.md

 P.S.
 Please, help me to improve extension.
 If you have a bug or idea, just send me email or report on GitHub with your case.
 Thnx.

 Changes:
+#### Version 2.0.0 beta
+ - Added multi account support
+ - Support old and new notification API
+ - Now extension looking for unread emails in all directories
+ - A few changes in core

 #### Version 1.4.8
  - Added notification display time disable